 Note: DKIM is not applicable if you have a custom mailbox.

 DKIM generates a signature, which is attached to the message while in transit, to verify the authenticity of the message source.
 This signature is associated with the organization’s registered domain name.
 On reaching the destination, if the message has its signature validated, then the source of the mail is verified.
-Hence no one can send emails impersonating your organization and support emails sent by Freshdesk on your behalf will not get marked as spam.
+Hence no one can send emails impersonating your organization and support emails sent by Freshdesk on your behalf will not be marked as spam.
+DKIM also authenticates the incoming emails to be valid in Freshdesk as well.

-Go to Admin > Support Channels > Email Settings > DKIM Settings.
+- Go to Admin > Support Channels > Email Settings > Advanced Settings> Configure DKIM.

 To update your DNS records with the Freshdesk domain key (In your domain registrar):